Jaega Wise: Wild Card Brewery

+Campaigning

 Wise has often campaigned for change within the beer industry.
 In November 2017, she called for groups such as the Society of Independent Brewers (SIBA) and the Campaign for Real Ale to ban beers featuring sexist language or imagery from being sold at beer festivals or entered into competitions.
 She has also proposed the introduction of an advertising code of practice for breweries and beer producers.
 Along with other British female brewers such as Sara Barton and Sophie de Ronde, Wise is an advocate for greater representation of women within the traditionally male-dominated brewing industry.
 She regularly takes part in the International Women's Collaboration Brew Day to commemorate International Women's Day.
 In 2018, Wise was elected as one of three SIBA directors for the South East region.

 Wise's first book, Wild Brews, was released on 19 May 2022.
 The book is aimed at home brewers and explores beers produced via spontaneous fermentation from around the globe, including lambic, gose and farmhouse ale.

 Broadcasting career

 Outside of brewing, Wise has made a number of radio and television appearances.
 She has been a regular presenter of BBC Radio 4's The Food Programme since 2018, and in 2020 was awarded "Best Beer Broadcaster" by the British Guild of Beer Writers for her work on the series.
-She has presented episodes on social issues such as race and disability within the drinks industry, and has also talked about the racist and mysoginistic messages she has received on social media.
+She has presented episodes on social issues such as race and disability within the drinks industry, and has also talked about the racist and misogynistic messages she has received on social media.
 Wise has also presented on Channel 5's The Wine Show along with actors Matthew Goode and Matthew Rhys, as well as wine expert Joe Fattorini.

 In October 2021, it was announced that she would co-host the new Amazon Prime series Beer Masters alongside musician and publican James Blunt.
 The show, which ran for five episodes, featured competing teams of homebrewers recreating a range of beer styles from around the world.